lawrennd/old_talks/_gp/includes/inducing-variables-demo.md

 \newslide{Inducing Variable Full Optimize}

-\includediagram{../slides/diagrams/gp/sparse-demo-unconstrained-inducing-6-gp}
-\notes{\caption{Gaussian process fitted with location of inducing variables and parameters both optimized}}
+\figure{\includediagram{../slides/diagrams/gp/sparse-demo-unconstrained-inducing-6-gp}{80%}}{Gaussian process fitted with location of inducing variables and parameters both optimized}{sparse-demo-unconstrained-inducing-6-gp}

 \notes{Now we will vary the number of inducing points used to form the approximation.}